diana-galeana/helloworld/README.md

 # helloworld
-his repository is for practicing the GitHub Flow.
+This repository is for practicing the GitHub Flow.

+My name is Diana Galeana.
+I am a computer science major.